 The SA Government will generally seek to negotiate with the people with an interest in the land.
 If the parties can reach agreement, the SA Government will acquire the land or interest in the land under the terms of the agreement.
 If not, the Government will serve a Notice of Acquisition.

 Notice of Acquisition

 To compulsorily acquire land the SA Government must serve a Notice of acquisition and insert an advertisement in the Government Gazette.
 By taking these steps it immediately acquires ownership of the land.
-At the same time, the Government must make an offer of compensation, which will likely be for the highest offer made during the negotiations.
+At the same time, the Government must, except in extraordinary circumstances, make an offer of compensation, which will likely be for the highest offer made during the negotiations.
+The offer must breakdown its components for the value of the land, disturbance, and other compensation.
 Within seven days it must lodge the money offered in the Supreme Court.

 What Compensation Am I Entitled To?

 The Act provides that the land acquisition is to be on “just terms”.
 The compensation payable is not necessarily the “market value”.
 The compensation must “adequately…compensate…for any loss that [the person with an interest in the land] has suffered by reason of the acquisition”.

 Courts recognise the difference between “market value” of land and its “value to the owner“.
 The difference between the two is often referred to as “special value“, in the sense that the “market value” plus the “special value” equals the “value to the owner“.
 An example of special value might be a doctor who owns specialised consulting rooms adjacent to a hospital.